 re-use existing fit-for-purpose wiring, thus reducing the embodied CO2 output of the project, reducing cost, impact and disruption to a Grade II* listed building.

-The PCC have been monitoring the available lighting technology capable of replacing our 85 x 300W Hallogen light fittings.
+The PCC had been monitoring the available lighting technology capable of replacing our 85 x 300W Hallogen light fittings.

-Delayed by other priorities during the Covid Pandemic, the PCC has made application in November 2021 to the Southwark DAC for permission to replace the 85 existing lighting units with 62 LED units
+Delayed by other priorities during the Covid Pandemic, the PCC made an application in November 2021 to the Southwark DAC for permission to replace the 85 existing lighting units with 62 LED units

-The reduction in CO2 consumption for our current use of church lighting is estimated at 3083 kg CO2e per year – equivalent to about £2100 cost saving per year.
+The reduction in CO2 consumption for our current use of church lighting was estimated at 3083 kg CO2e per year – equivalent to about £2100 cost saving per year (calculdated prior to the 2022 increases in energey costs).

-The project has been granted faculty approval by the Southwark DAC.
+The project was granted faculty approval by the Southwark DAC.